On mixed-$\omega$-sheaves: Mixed- -sheaves and mixed- -big sheaves

 Let us start with the definition of mixed-$\omega$-sheaves and pure-$\omega$-sheaves.

-\begin{defn}[Mixed-$\omega$-sheaf and pure-$\omega$-sheaf] A torsion-free coherent sheaf $\mathcal F$ on a normal quasi-projective variety $W$ is called a {\em{mixed-$\omega$-sheaf}} if there exist a projective surjective morphism from a smooth quasi-projective variety $V$ and a simple normal crossing divisor $D$ on $V$ such that $\mathcal F$ is a direct summand of $f_*\mathcal O_V(K_V+D)$.
+\begin{defn}[Mixed-$\omega$-sheaf and pure-$\omega$-sheaf] A torsion-free coherent sheaf $\mathcal F$ on a normal quasi-projective variety $W$ is called a {\em{mixed-$\omega$-sheaf}} if there exist a projective surjective morphism $f\colon V\to W$ from a smooth quasi-projective variety $V$ and a simple normal crossing divisor $D$ on $V$ such that $\mathcal F$ is a direct summand of $f_*\mathcal O_V(K_V+D)$.
 When $D=0$, $\mathcal F$ is called a {\em{pure-$\omega$-sheaf}} on $W$. \end{defn}

-We give a very important remark on Definition \ref{x-def5.1}.
+We give a very important remark on Definition \ref{p-def5.1}.

-\begin{rem}[Pure-$\omega$-sheaves versus Nakayama's $\omega$-sheaves] The notion of pure-$\omega$-sheaves is essentially the same as that of Nakayama's $\omega$-sheaves in \cite{nakayama} when we treat torsion-free coherent sheaves on normal projective varieties.
-However, the definition of pure-$\omega$-sheaves in Definition \ref{x-def5.1} does not coincide with \cite[Chapter V, 3.8.~Definition]{nakayama}.
+\begin{rem}[Pure-$\omega$-sheaves versus Nakayama's $\omega$-sheaves] The notion of pure-$\omega$-sheaves is essentially the same as that of Nakayama's $\omega$-sheaves in \cite{nakayama} when we treat torsion-free coherent sheaves on normal projective varieties (see the Remark after \cite[Chapter V, 3.8.~Definition]{nakayama}).
+However, the definition of pure-$\omega$-sheaves in Definition \ref{p-def5.1} does not coincide with \cite[Chapter V, 3.8.~Definition]{nakayama}.
 Our definition seems to be more reasonable than Nakayama's from the mixed Hodge theoretic viewpoint. \end{rem}

 For some geometric applications, the notion of mixed-$\omega$-big-sheaves and pure-$\omega$-big-sheaves is very useful.